Bonded moving company? Bonded movers? What does bonded mean?

 So what good does using a "Bonded" mover do for the moving & consumer?

 In my opinion the answer is "perhaps nothing."
-In fact, I suspect that many moving companies who claim to be bonded don't actually know what bonding entails and may well not even be bonded.
+In fact, I suspect that many moving companies claiming to be bonded don't know what bonding entails, and may well not even be bonded.
 Furthermore, of all types of bonding which is available it is apparent that the only type of bonding which may benefit moving & storage consumers is surety bonding.

 © Copyright Avatar Relocation, All Rights Reserved